Jed-Saxon/MusicMetadataFixer2/README.md

 2. Bulid the project: `dotnet build -c Release;`
 3. CD into the build output: `cd ConsoleUI/bin/Release/net7.0`
 4. Run the program: `dotnet ConsoleUI.dll`

+## Help
+I have no idea what to call this project as the name is misleading.
+It doesn't 'fix' metadata.
+It does fix the files based on the metadata from each file.
+However, I don't know what repo name I could use that doesn't sound clunky